 — Hebrews 2:3

-Every detail that Christ accomplished in order to restore our relationship with God will be discovered in the particulars of the wilderness tabernacle.
+Every detail that Christ accomplished to restore our relationship with God can be discovered in the particulars of the wilderness tabernacle.

 It's About a Covenant Relationship

-While reading the details of these instructions it is easy to gloss over them without awareness of a New Testament connection to a relationship with God through Christ.
+While reading the details of these instructions, it is easy to gloss over them without connecting them with the New Testament concept of a relationship with God through Christ.

-I hesitate to use the word "relationship," because of its broad and adulterated use in the present culture that most often brings a lot of fickle "no strings attached" associations.
-As we shall see in this structure, and throughout the entirety of Scripture, a covenant relationship, by God's standards, is a life and death matter and worthy of our comprehension and loyal application.
+I hesitate to use the word "relationship" because of its broad and adulterated use in the present culture.
+Modern interpretations of a relationship often bring many fickle "no strings attached" associations.
+As we shall see in this structure and throughout the entirety of Scripture, a covenant relationship, by God's standards, is a life and death matter and worthy of our comprehension and loyal application.

-This Biblical portion of temple details can seem a bit redundant and unnecessary if we view it as simply historical and Old Testament.
-But Paul informs us that there is a great reason to study these very things.
+This Biblical portion of temple details can seem redundant and unnecessary if we view it as merely historical and Old Testament.
+But Paul informs us that there is a great reason to study these things.